geragt280/postgresapiwork/README.md

 # postgresapiwork
-This project is demo application for working with postgres react and node server using express
+This project is demo application for working with postgres and node server using express